How target distributions shape optimal stochastic resetting: Introduction

-Remarkably, most of optimization problems within search research have been posed for a target with a well-defined position, with very few exceptions \cite{Kusmierz_optimal_17,Evans_applications_20,Garcia-Valladares_heterogenous_23}.
-Yet, optimizing the search strategy for a fixed target position is basically pointless for a practical search problem: the optimal strategy thus found depends on the target position, of which an actual searcher is uncertain.
-Therefore, the role of the degree of uncertainty about the target location---codified in its spatial distribution---is a significant issue that demands to be investigated to develop optimal strategies in more realistic contexts.
-Moreover, it must be remarked that stochastic resetting has been predominantly studied in infinite domains, where resets are always beneficial because they ``kill'' the trajectories drifting away from the target.
-For finite domains \cite{Christou_bounded_15,Pal_interval_19,Durang_bounded_19,DeBruyne_optimization_20,Chen_bounded_22}, resetting has been observed to be detrimental for some specific situations.
+Remarkably, most optimization problems in search processes have been posed for a target with a well-defined position, with very few exceptions~\cite{Kusmierz_optimal_17,Evans_applications_20,Garcia-Valladares_heterogenous_23,Evans_target_25}.
+In such setups, all the results, including optimal strategies, depend on the target position.
+Nevertheless, the usual situation in a realistic search problem is the searcher being unaware of the target position, for instance, a gatherer looking for food or a rescue mission searching for a lost victim.
+Therefore, the role of the degree of uncertainty about the target location---codified in its spatial distribution---is a significant issue, worth of being investigated to develop optimal strategies in realistic contexts.
+This has recently been explored by optimizing the distribution of times between resetting events~\cite{Evans_target_25}.

+Moreover, it must be remarked that stochastic resetting has predominantly been studied in infinite domains, where resets are always beneficial because they impede the trajectories drifting away from the target.
+For finite domains, the literature is not so vast~\cite{Christou_bounded_15,Pal_interval_19,Durang_bounded_19,DeBruyne_optimization_20,Chen_bounded_22}.
+In different search setups, where details such as geometry or the number of targets differ, stochastic resetting has been observed to be detrimental in certain situations~\cite{Christou_bounded_15,Pal_interval_19,Durang_bounded_19}.
+In those cases, an optimal nonvanishing resetting rate was found only when the resetting location is close enough to the target position.
+Regimes where restart---at constant rate---is convenient to accelerate the search fulfill the celebrated CV criterion ~\cite{Reuveni_universal_16,Pal_restart_17}.

+When searches occur in a one-dimensional bounded domain, the advantage of resetting boundaries naturally arises: If the searcher reaches either wall of the box without finding the target, the optimal strategy is clearly to restart the search from its initial position.
+A typical illustration of stochastic resetting for search processes is how coming back to the starting point may improve the search of your keys at home.
+When introducing resetting boundaries, we argue that resetting is surely beneficial if the searcher has reached the attic of their house with no success.
+An analogous idea has been very recently introduced in search processes with multiple searchers~\cite{biswas25prl}.